The error: There was a problem resetting your PC

 To open Command Prompt:

-3. Select the administrator account and enter the password if you have one.
-Then you will see the Command Prompt open.
+Step 3.
+Select the administrator account and enter the password if you have one.
+Then you will see the Command Prompt open, try the following commands in order and check if it works.

 1. Run SFC Scan